 Everyone anywhere on earth, take notice of what God designed for a far greater complexity than our own simple wonderment of it all!

 Rita Kroon was born in Minneapolis, MN., graduated from Sibley High School, and received her AA degree from Lakewood Community College.
 Rita discovered her passion for writing while in high school and has been involved in some form of the art ever since.
 Her works include: wildlife magazine articles, children’s short stories, devotionals, poetry, and her own humorous newspaper column “Rita Raps it up.”
 After becoming a believer, her writing career took a more intentional direction as she expanded into Christian writing.
 She is an active member of the Minnesota Christian Writers’ Guild surrounding herself with other writers who share the same intensity for writing.
 At age 60, Rita was diagnosed with two different cancers and spent the next four years on the battlefield.
 It was here that she recognized her faith in the calm seasons of life necessitated a major strengthening if it was to sustain her on the battlefield.
-She has been cancer-free for the past six years.
+She has been cancer-free for the past seven years.
 She and her husband live in Shoreview, MN.
 They have three married daughters and 17 grandchildren.
 Her books include: • Letters from the Past (Christian historical fiction) 2011 • You Have Cancer – a Journey through the Valley of the Shadow of Death (her personal story of faith during her battle with cancer) 2011 • Praying the Scriptures (a collection of prayers based on Scripture) 2011 • Womanhood – Becoming a Woman of Virtue (two-in-one Bible study; in-depth and a condensed section) 2012 • 40 Days in the Wilderness (devotional) 2013 • 40 Days of Assurance (devotional) 2013 • 40 Days of God’s Encouragement (devotional) 2013

 Error: Twitter did not respond.
 Please wait a few minutes and refresh this page.